 If it gets grungy, you can clean the lounger with mild soap and lukewarm water.
 And one last note: AeroNest says they plant a tree for every air lounger they sell.

 Here is the original Lamzac Hangout.
 They say that this is their new model released in March 2016.
 It’s the strongest of these three similar air loungers because it supports up to 440 pounds.
 It’s also the largest.
-The dimensions are 78.7 by 35.4 inches when fully inflated.
-(That’s over 6 feet long and almost three feet wide.)
+The dimensions are about 81.7 by 35.7 inches when fully inflated.
 This means it really can be a comfortable couch or sofa for three people.

 The exterior is made from rip-stop nylon.
 Although it is made to repel dirt and moisture, you can clean it with lukewarm water and mild soap.
 If you want to see just how “moisture-repellent” the Hangout is, check out this video.
 It’s the inventor using his air lounger as a boat.

 Although we can’t recommend boating with a Hangout, we do love the convenience of having a portable lounger at the beach, the park, basically anywhere.
-It only weighs 2.6 pounds and it folds down to 13.8 by 7.1 inches.
+It only weighs 2.6 pounds and it folds down to be smaller.
 That makes it the lightest-weight air lounger out of the three in this review.

 As for how hard, or easy, it is to inflate, take a look at this demonstration.
 Yes, it probably takes a little practice to get it right, but who cares when this thing is so cool?
 It is an air bed, a portable sofa, and a chair all-in-one.